nestoralmale24/nestoralmale24/README.md

 - 👨‍💻 Software development student.
 - 🌐 Passionate about technology and application development.
-- 🧠 Latest concepts in learning: kotlin, Python and Azure
+- 🧠 Latest concepts in learning: kotlin and Angular
 - 🔭 Currently studying DAM at CESUR Zaragoza
 - 📚 Learning and constantly improving knowledge and skills.